lara-koehler/PatchWork/site/README.md

-# Patchy Assembly site
+# PatchWork

 A static, no-backend showcase site for the patchy-particle self-assembly simulations in `data/240531RandomOne/`.
+See `../README.md` for the whole-repo overview and `ARCHITECTURE.md` for a full code walkthrough.

 ## Layout